Visiting Hurricane Island

 Visitors are welcome on Hurricane Island.
 Please check in with a staff member at the head of the main pier to get oriented and sign a liability form.
 We have a variety of trails to the north and central parts of the island that are publicly available (day use only).
 The southern end of the island and private houses there are off limits.
 Please respect their privacy and do not pass any “private” signs.
 Trail maps are available at the head of the main pier.
 We ask that as you hike around the island you do not enter any buildings and that you watch your step: There is unstable granite, and it can be extremely slippery when wet.

-At this time there is no camping on the island.
-Fires and smoking are not allowed due to fire danger.
+At this time there is no camping on the island unless you are a Maine Island Trails Association member.
 Pets should be leashed, and owners should pick up after them.

 If you are looking for information about how to get to our Rockland Office for a program please click here.